FilecoinFoundationWeb/FF-Site/cms/blog/ai-data-verifiability-and-decentralized-storage-a-recap-from-fil-vegas.md

 * ESPA: This was the largest ESPA event in the accelerator’s two year history with over 100 attendees, 62 organizations from 17 different countries, and 70 workshops held during the week.
 * Decentralized Storage Alliance (DSA): The first ever event to bring together all 16 DSA organizations, including AMD, EY, and Seagate, together to discuss the future of decentralized storage.
-* DeStor: Hosted 23 workshops and five mainstage presentations all dedicated to guiding the community towards more storage opportunities.
+* DeStor: Hosted 23 workshops, five mainstage presentations, and recorded over 14 video interviews –– all dedicated to guiding the community towards increasing paid storage opportunities.

 ## Takeaways from Las Vegas